gdbroman/broman.blog/posts/nietzsche.md

 No one will unshackle us.
 We need to start walking.

-> Untroubled, scornful, outrageous - that is how wisdom wants us to be: she is a woman and never loves anyone but a warrior.
->

 The answer is not meditating.
 The answer is not hustling.
 The answer is not book cope.
 The answer is anti-mimetic.
 Going off-road: The answer is art.

-- Zoroastrianism
+In whatever you do.
+Now read, work, meditate, etc. It's how you do it.

+> Untroubled, scornful, outrageous - that is how wisdom wants us to be: she is a woman and never loves anyone but a warrior.
+>

 Health, vitality, and the furtherance of life.
 It seems like another product or piece of software will only take you that far.
 In order to really make progress with regards to this, an entirely new system is needed.
 A new paradise.

-## The weight of existence

-Low level refrigerator drum that makes you wanna take a hit.

-The satanic entertainment system is pulling your attention away from how simple things are.

-Reclaim mental bandwidth.

-## The Relief of Exhalation

-You can love the world whilst pointing out its problems.
-In fact, if you need to lie to yourself about it, do you really love it?

-## The Potential of the Coming Century
+## The Relief of Exhalation (The Potential of the Coming Century)

 Is in recognizing